What is multiple endocrine neoplasia type 2?

 What are the risks associated with pheochromocytoma?

 Pheochromocytoma associated with MEN2 is almost always a benign tumor.
-However, such tumors commonly produce abnormally high levels of adrenalin and noradrenalin and may cause high blood pressure, a rapid or irregular heart rate, tremulousness (tremors or involuntary muscular contractions) and cardiac arrest.
+However, such tumors commonly produce abnormally high levels of adrenalin and noradrenalin and may cause high blood pressure, a rapid or irregular heart rate, tremulousness (tremors or involuntary muscular contractions) and cardiac arrest (sudden death).
 Medical treatments to prevent these symptoms are highly effective and should be started at the time of diagnosis and before the surgical removal of the tumor.
 Learn more about adrenal gland tumors.

 What is the typical treatment for a parathyroid tumor?